dbohdan/memsparkline/README.md

   -n, --newlines        print new sparkline on new line instead of over
                         previous
   -o path, --output path
-                        output file ("" or "-" for standard error) -v, --version         show program's version number and exit -w ms, --wait ms      how long to wait between taking samples (default:
+                        output file ("-" for standard error) -v, --version         show program's version number and exit -w ms, --wait ms      how long to wait between taking samples (default:
                         1000)
+  -q, --quiet           print no sparklines, only final report
 ```